Skip to the content

 How do green card holders become citizens?

-Green card holders can become US citizens through a process called naturalisation.
+Green card holders become citizens through a process called naturalisation.
 However, there are a few requirements you must meet to be eligible:

 To apply to become a fully-fledged American, you must first complete Form N-400 (Application for Naturalisation) with US Citizenship and Immigration Services.
 Then, schedule a biometrics appointment and attend a naturalisation interview, during which a USCIS officer will ask questions about your application and background.